 The snack machine has also been connected to dispense.
 You can access dispense through the snack machine keypad.
-However first you will need to set up your account for this access.
-Use the ucc-set-pin command from a UNIX prompt on mussel, martello or mermaid to do this.
+However, you need to set up your account for this: use the ucc-set-pin command from a UNIX prompt on mussel or martello to do this.

 You can now type in your 5 digit user id, followed by your four digit PIN to authenticate to dispense.
-As well as the two digit codes for snacks in the machine, you can request a drink by selecting the slot number followed by an 8 (the machine will tell you what drinks are available if you wait for it to all scroll past; coke is always 68).
-If you were in Door group, you could also use the machine to open the door.
+As well as the two digit codes for snacks in the machine, you can request a drink by selecting the slot number followed by an 8 (the machine will tell you what drinks are available if you wait for it to all scroll past; Coke is always 68).
+If you are in Door group, you can also use the machine to open the door.